mself/avfprobe/README.md

 ##### iPhone:

-The iPhone sample includes an example of a geographic location in the metadata:
+The iPhone sample includes an example of a geographic location in the asset metadata:

 ```
 identifier = "mdta/com.apple.quicktime.location.ISO6709";